aisingapore/sealion/README.md

 SEA-LION is a family of open-source language models developed by AI Singapore that better understands Southeast Asia's diverse contexts, languages, and cultures (SEA).
 We hope it makes LLMs more accessible and better represents the region's breadth of cultures and languages.

 Our first versions of SEA-LION, released in December 2023, were trained from scratched using [SEA-LION-PILE](https://huggingface.co/datasets/aisingapore/sea-lion-pile) (about 1 trillion tokens).
 Our new version of SEA-LION is based on continued pre-training good open source models.
-Version 2 is based on LLaMA3.
+Version 2 is based on Llama 3.
 We believe that this approach i.e. continued pre-training might be more sustainable over the longer-run.

 ## Truly Open Source